simylein/minecraft-server/README.md

 ```
 ./maintenance.sh
 ```
-The update script will updaet your server to the newest java version avaible.
+The update script will update your server to the newest java version avaible.
 ```
 ./update.sh
 ```
 There is also a reset script.
-Warning it will reset your world and log files.
+Warning it will reset your world!
 ```
 ./reset.sh
 ```